Madison Rayne

-Ashley Nichole Lomberger (née Simmons; born February 5, 1986) is an American professional wrestler signed to All Elite Wrestling under the ring name Madison Rayne, where she is also a coach for the women's division.
+Ashley Nichole Lomberger (née Simmons; born February 5, 1986), better known by her ring name Madison Rayne, is an American retired professional wrestler.
+She is signed to All Elite Wrestling (AEW), where she is also a coach for the women's division.
 She is best known for her tenure with Total Nonstop Action/Impact Wrestling in its Knockouts women's division, where she was a five-time Knockouts World Champion and three-time Knockouts World Tag Team Champion.

 Rayne began her wrestling career on the independent circuit, wrestling under the names Ashley Lane and Lexi Lane.
 She joined the all-female promotion Shimmer Women Athletes in 2007, where she was one half of the first-ever Shimmer Tag Team Champions, along with Nevaeh.
 In 2009, she signed with TNA, aligning herself with Angelina Love and Velvet Sky as part of the villainous stable The Beautiful People.
 In March 2010, alongside Lacey Von Erich and Velvet Sky, she won the TNA Knockouts Tag Team Championship; all three women defended the title simultaneously under the Freebird Rule.
 In April 2010, she won her first of five TNA Knockouts Championships.
 In addition, she was the first wrestler to hold both titles concurrently.
 She has also competed in Ring of Honor and took part in WWE's 2018 Mae Young Classic.

 Early life

 Ashley Nichole Simmons was born in Columbus, Ohio, on February 5, 1986.
 She grew up in West Lafayette, Ohio, with her two older brothers.
 During high school, she was the homecoming queen and a varsity cheerleader.
 She also ran track and was a member of the drama club.
 After graduating high school, she studied radiology part-time at college while starting her wrestling career on the independent circuit.
 She later saw a poster for a local promotion, contacted the promoter, and began training soon after.
 She left college to pursue a full-time wrestling career, having had a 4.0 GPA at the time of leaving.
 After completing her training under Jeff Cannon, she began her wrestling career in her home state of Ohio.
-Her first match took place in her former high school and was refereed by former WWE Diva Ivory.
+Her first match took place in her former high school and was refereed by former WWE wrestler Ivory.